varnerlab/SEML/README.md

   - `cd` to `outpath1` folder
   - run `julia Solve.jl`

-4. To build the kinetic model (Fig. 7):
+4. To build the kinetic model (Fig. 4 and 5):
   - run `make_model("PathTo/kinetcase.dat", out_path="outpath2")`
   - change the following parameters to corresponding values in the generated `DataDictionary.jl`
   ```